Digital Video Advertising

 The Marketing Funnel

 The movement from the top of the funnel to the bottom of the funnel is one way of conceptualizing the consumer’s journey.
 The top is the widest part of the funnel and shows that the largest number of consumers will be engaged by initial advertising outreach.
 The funnel becomes increasingly narrow towards the bottom, showing that a smaller and smaller pool of consumers will remain engaged by advertising efforts to the point of conversion.
-When applying this model to discussions of digital marketing, ‘top-funnel’ advertising solutions refer to advertising campaigns that are specifically directed at consumers who are early in their consumer journey while ‘bottom-funnel’ advertising solutions refer to advertising campaigns that are specifically directed at consumers who are late in their consumer journey.
+When applying this model to discussions of digital marketing, ‘top-funnel’ advertising solutions refer to advertising campaigns that are specifically directed at consumers early in their journey while ‘bottom-funnel’ advertising solutions refer to advertising campaigns that are specifically directed at consumers late in their journey.
 ‘Full-funnel’ advertising solutions are designed to follow consumers throughout the entire length of the marketing funnel.

 Brand vs Performance Marketing